GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 semigroups with identity.
 This means that they are also functors.
 Particularly, applicative ones.
-If this does not make things clear, monads just allow to compose functions of the form `f: a -> m b`, which are called monadic or effectful functions.
+If this does not make things clear, monads just allow to compose functions of the form `f: a -> m b`, which are called monadic or *effectful functions*.
 Here `m` is a context for which you need to implement a monad typeclass instance, and, as the signature suggests, the type `b` may be completely different from the type `a`.
 For an example, let's create a monadic function that returns the reciprocal of the given number: